MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 > * The link unfurling result is cached for 30 minutes.
 > * Messaging extension commands are not required for Link unfurling.
 However, there must be at least one command in manifest as it is a mandatory property in messaging extensions.
 For more information, see [compose extensions](/microsoftteams/platform/resources/schema/manifest-schema)

-The Azure DevOps message extension uses link unfurling to look for URLs pasted into the compose message area pointing to a work item.
-In the following image, a user pasted a URL for an item in Azure DevOps that the message extension has resolved into a card:
+The following image is an example of link unfurling using the Azure DevOps message extension.
+When the Azure DevOps link is pasted into the Teams compose message area, the link unfurls into a card with the work item details:

 :::image type="content" source="~/assets/images/compose-extensions/messagingextensions_linkunfurling.png" alt-text="Example of link unfurling":::